 But the existence of some of these buildings was never directly intended by any official planning bodies.
 Some were the personal work of individuals and they were designed just to annoy the person who lives next door or across the street.
 These are known as 'spite houses' and they are the subject of a companion piece to this one.

-Others however, were neither designed badly by a committee, nor built maliciously by an individual.
-Some were never intended to be spiteful, and had indeed existed in perfect harmony with their environment for years.
+Others, however, were neither designed badly by a committee nor built maliciously by an individual.
+Some were never intended to be spiteful and had indeed existed in perfect harmony with their environment for years.
 But then the environment changed.
 Other houses or factories or warehouses were demolished, perhaps to make way for new developments.
 One by one the buildings went.
-Until eventually just one structure remained—a building whose owner obstinately clings on, refusing to let go, either because they love their cherished home, or because they want to 'hold out' for increased compensation.
-Properties like this are therefore sometimes called 'holdouts'.
+Until eventually just one structure remained—a building whose owner obstinately clings on, refusing to let go, either because they love their cherished home, or because they want to 'hold out' for some increased compensation.
+Properties like this in America are therefore sometimes called 'holdouts'.
 Alternatively, because they seem 'nailed down' whilst all around them has been blown away, they are sometimes called 'nail houses'.

 1) The Holdout Squeezed by Two Apartment Blocks

 At first glance this narrow five storey house resembles a so-called 'spite house'.
 But whereas the term 'spite houses' would refer to a building which is deliberately built between two existing properties just to really annoy their owners, this house predates the surrounding buildings, and it wasn't built out of animosity.
 It is just a relic from a bygone age.